Main Core and Shared Equipment Facilities

 The Clinical and Translational Research, Education, and Commercialization Project (CTRECP) is a join effort of the LSUHSC-NO and Tulane University HSC with funding from the Louisiana Board of Regents' Research Commercialization and Educational Enhancement Program (RC/EEP).

 Other Collaborative Core Facilities

-The Pennington Biomedical Research Center Transgenic Core Facility produces knockout and transgenic mice for LSUHSC faculty at their "in-house" fees, which is a significant discount over the fees that are available at other insitutions.
+The Pennington Biomedical Research Center Transgenic Core Facility produces knockout and transgenic mice for LSUHSC faculty on their "in-house" fee schedule, which is a significant discount over the fees charged at other available institutions.

 The major goal of the Core, located at Xavier University, is to maintain a state-of-the-art innovative polymeric vaccine delivery research facilitiy in order to support inter-disciplinary research.